Guy0017/ncnews/README.md

 - nc_news_test (test database name)
 - nc_news (development database name)

-Run the following in the terminal to create and seed the database:
+Run the following in the terminal to create the database and then seed:

 ```bash
 $ npm run setup dbs